ShwetankVashishtha/POSTMAN-api-tests/README.md

 Newman is a command-line Collection Runner for Postman.
 It enables you to run and test a Postman Collection directly from the command line.
 It's built with extensibility in mind so that you can integrate it with your continuous integration (CI) servers and build systems.

-# Integration with CI/CD

-Please walk through corresponding <a href="https://github.com/ShwetankVashishtha/DSLs">Jenkins DSL</a> written in Groovy to integrate continuous builds with pipeline for your end-to-end tests.

 # Documentation & Tutorials